 Key actions: Restores and nourishes Blood.
 Stimulates Blood circulation.

-Si Wu Tang is a 4-ingredient Chinese Medicine formula with Prepared Rehmannia (Shu Di huang) and White Peony Roots (Bai Shao) as principal ingredients.
+Si Wu Tang is a 4-ingredient Chinese Medicine formula.
 Invented in 846 AD, it belongs to the category of formulas that tonify Blood.

 Typical symptoms for late menstruation caused by Blood Deficiency: Insomnia Pale face Pale lips Dizziness Late period Palpitations Scanty periods Blurred vision Pale complexion Pale menstrual blood Lower abdominal pain